justinpearson/Raspberry-Pi-for-iPhone-Backup/README.md

 ## 4a. udev example

-When you plug in the phone, the `udev` system runs all its "rule" files in `/lib/udev/rules.d` (for system rules) and `/etc/udev/rules.d` (for user-supplied rules) and finds
+When you plug in the phone, the `udev` system runs all its "rule" files in `/lib/udev/rules.d` (for system rules) and `/etc/udev/rules.d` (for user-supplied rules) and finds the file

     /lib/udev/rules.d/39-usbmuxd.rules